sanjaikumarv/interview-preparation-docs/Javascript.md

 ## What is diff between setTimeout and setIntertval?

 ## What are the latest js features?
-let rest spread,tmplate str arr fn ,promise
+let rest spread,tmplate str arr fn ,promise , optional chaining , nullishcocalizing operatoe

 ## What scnario using let variable?